rakaxcvn457/Song-Player/README.md

 # Song-Player
 A useless song player.
-And also it's complicated to set it up.
+Also complicated to set it up.

-So uhh
+So uhh yeah....